 European settlers did not spread out through Virginia after 1607 like ripples from a rock thrown into a pond.
 Settlement did not expand equally away from a central point at Jamestown, with new farms and communities emerging a few miles in every direction every few years.

 The English settled first in Tidewater Virginia, clearing the land near the rivers in the Chesapeake Bay watershed.
 Instead of a smooth, gradual spread outward from one central place, English settlement spread primarily to the north of the James and east of the Fall Line.
-South of the James, in the Albermarle-Pamlico Sound watershed, there was less demand for land in the first 150 years after Jamestown.
+South of the James, in the Albemarle-Pamlico Sound watershed, there was less demand for land in the first 150 years after Jamestown.

 Why?
 South of the Appomattox River watershed, Virginia rivers do not empty into the Chesapeake Bay.
 Farm crops loaded on boats and shipped downstream end up in North Carolina.
 Farmers south of the Appomattox River could load boats to carry crops down the Blackwater, Nottoway, or Roanoke rivers - but those boats ended up in the Albemarle-Pamlico Sound, while most ships sailed to Chesapeake Bay ports.

-By 1700, a gentry of 5% or so of the population (the "First Families of Virginia"or Cavaliers) took control of the politics and economy of the colony.
+By 1700, a gentry of 5% or so of the population (the "First Families of Virginia" or Cavaliers) took control of the politics and economy of the colony.
 The plantation owners shifted from importing indentured servants to importing slaves as the primary labor force for their tobacco plantations.

 They built large manor houses on their Tidewater plantations - Berkeley, Carter's Grove, Mount Airy, Stratford Hall.
 Using their influence in the House of Burgesses and with the Governor, they obtained land grants and speculated in western lands - lands west of the Fall Line.
 The Lees and Carters competed in the upper Potomac watershed for control of the Fairfax land office and access to waterfront property downstream of Great Falls.
-Governor Spottswood led a real estate speculation expedition up the Rappahannock River valley in 1716.
-His "Knights of the Golden Horseshoe" crossed the Blue Ridge near where modern US Route 33 passes through Swift Run Gap.
-The "knights" celebrated their arrival with multiple toasts of wine, brandy, and claret on the banks of the Shenandoah River, in an evening party that is still memorable nearly 300 years later.

 While the officials in Williamsburg processed requests for grants and occasionally an actual survey for a patent west of the mountains, a few of the gentry actually visited their land claims on the other side of the Blue Ridge.
 George Washington spent much of the 1750's in Shenandoah Valley and travelled south to Shawsville to inspect frontier forts.
 Patrick Henry travelled to visit his properties nearby in Christiansburg, a town named after his brother-in-law William Christian.